apache/fury-site/docs/guide/javascript/configuration.md

 - Register only the expected schemas before deserializing untrusted payloads.
 - Set `maxDepth` for the maximum nesting depth your service accepts.
+- Set `maxGraphMemoryBytes` as an approximate gate for collection, map, array, struct, and object-heavy payloads.
+It is not an exact heap cap; leaf values are gated by remaining input bytes.
 - Keep `maxTypeFields` and `maxTypeMetaBytes` at their defaults unless the data is not malicious and a trusted peer sends larger remote metadata.
 - Keep `maxSchemaVersionsPerType` and